-These measures clarify how teleconsultation and internet-based diagnosis should be carried out and set forth the regulatory requirements therefor.
+These measures clarify how teleconsultation and internet-based diagnosis should be carried out and set forth the regulatory requirements thereof.

 In addition, the growth of internet-based diagnosis also boosted the demand for internet sales of medicine.
-Currently, internet sales of over-the-counter (OTC) drugs are allowed while relevant regulations on internet sales of prescription drugs are expected to be officially released in the near term.
+Currently, internet sales of over-thecounter drugs are allowed while relevant regulations on internet sales of prescription drugs (especially the Implementation Regulations of PRC Drag Administration Law, a draft of which has been publicised for comments until 9 June 2022) are expected to be officially released in the near future.